bevyengine/bevy-website/content/learn/book/development-practices/fast-compiles.md

 channel = "nightly"
 ```

-For more information, see [The rustup book: Overrides](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).
+For more information, see [The Rustup book: Overrides](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).

 ## Cranelift